 To learn more about Find Any File's many features, see the manual.

 Alternatives to Find Any File

-While I appreciate hearing from a happy user, especially if he sends me some money for it, even Find Any File is neither perfect nor to everyone's taste.
+While I appreciate hearing from a happy user, especially if (s)he sends me some money for it, even Find Any File is neither perfect nor to everyone's taste.
 Therefore, I like to refer you to some other programs that offer similar features.
 I hope one of them suits your needs.
 If not, you can always ask me, maybe I can help :)

-To see which files, applications and folders occupy the most space on your disk (FAF can't search for app sizes, only regular file sizes), consider DaisyDisk.
+To see which files, applications and folders occupy the most space on your disk (FAF can't search for app sizes, only for regular file sizes), consider DaisyDisk.

 And if you're using Microsoft Windows, check out Everything by voidtools.